Willowlark/aurii/_aurii_world_guide/3-2-Callora.md

 chapter: awg-ch-3
 ---

-//motto
+*Cal-lor-ah : By the Crown, for the Crown*

 Key Info          |
 ------------------|----------------------------------------------------------------------------------------------------------------------------
 Government Type:  | Monarchy (Callora Family Line) Capital City:     | Rosin
-Symbol:           | Three gold coins, as if they were falling out of a hand Primary Religion: |
+Symbol:           | Three gold coins, as if they were falling out of a hand.
+Each coin has a crown emblem on it.
-Hallmarks:        |
+Primary Religion: | Ylthar
+Hallmarks:        | Big farms, busy streets, hard working down to earth people, classy areas, old buildings, gaudy nobles, the ever present royal family.

 Callora is the central kingdom in the *Honoril Alliance*, containing large grassy plains and lush forests.
 Callorian territory is generally accepted as follows.
 The western boarder is *Cahyrst Mountains* and the eastern border the road leading south from *Caford* to *Theanovene*.
 The southern border in the west is *Loecan Pass* which it shares with *Eraia*.
 Callorian territory on the eastern side of the *Llanfyll mountains* ends just before Theanovene.
 Callora is located in a temperate climate, though winters tend to be slightly worse than summers.
 Callora's forests are deciduous and the leaves fall from the trees every winter, leaving the forest eerie and barren.

 Callora came to be when a large group of people left the city that would become the capital of Eraia, *Lyall*, due to the Church's oppressive influence on the city.
 That group split into three smaller groups, the one lead by *Helmann Sige* forming the town of Rosin.
 Helmann died a bachelor and a con artist by the name of *Avir Callora* took hold of the town.
 While Avir was lazy, his people were not, expanding Rosin into a city of it's own and soon into other towns as well.
 Avir left the Kingdom in the hands of his first born son and this started the Monarchy in Callora.

-//religion
+Callorians have a harvest god they worship.
+Religion doesn't play a large part in Callorian culture, but the religion of Ylthar formed around the lower classes wishes for good harvest in early days of the Kingdom.
+The name for the god they were asking help from wasn't important, they simply prayed.
+Over time the god took on the form of a shirtless man with flowing long hair and brown pants, holding a sickle in one hand and a bushel of apples in another.
+(The royal family has documentation that suggests early Callorian royalty encouraged the creation of this god.)
+Ylthar blesses harvests and protects the working class.
+The nobility don't tend to worship him heavily, instead more likely to use his name as a swear than anything else.

 Laguz are seen as second class citizens in Callora, particularly by the upper class.
 No laguz are native to northern Aeldun and the first experience Callorians had with them was with Kissaelain refugees from the Eraian Crusades.
 These refugees left an impression that laguz (Naissankari and Kouneli as well, despite only Kissaelain entering the Kingdom) were plains savages, dirty and with little to their name.
 Despite some Kissaelain and even a handful of Naissankari settling and living in Callora, the upper class continues to believe laguz are nothing more than animals.
 The lower class is less aggressive to laguz than the upper one, but still would choose another human over a laguz.